umg-kmr/SWIM/docs/general_structure.md

 ## $G(Q)$ Calculator

 The correction function $G(Q)$ accounts for the effect of the coupling between inflaton and radiation fluctuations on the primordial power spectrum in Warm Inflation.
-It is obtained by numerically solving the full-set of perturbation equations.
+It is obtained by numerically evolving the perturbation system and can be computed using either stochastic realizations or the deterministic approach using DSWIM solver.

 This module is conceptually similar to existing tools such as [WI2Easy](https://github.com/RudneiRamos/WI2easy) and [WarmSpy](https://github.com/GabrieleMonte/WarmSPy).